ecmwf/open-ecpds/Options.md

 Set the maximum time that the client will wait for the MQTT connection to be established.

 ### http.mqttHref
-The MQTT messages are expected to be in JSON format, and this option allows specifying which field to use in the JSON message for extracting the file reference.
+This option allows specifying the HREF to be used for retrieving the data content related to the received notification.
+This is typically a field in the returned message (e.g., for WIS2, the 'links[0].href' field of the JSON message).
+If the output is empty, the notification is ignored.
+When configured as a function in the script editor, a parameter must be specified.
+ECPDS will assign this parameter the content of the notification message (e.g., the JSON message in the case of WIS2).

 ### http.mqttKeepAliveInterval
 Set the interval at which the client should send a "keep alive" message to the MQTT broker.
 "Keep alive" messages are used to maintain the connection between the client and the broker.
 If there is no other communication between the client and the broker within the specified interval, the client sends a "keep alive" message to ensure the connection remains active.